sdsc-ordes/smoc-api/docs/tutorials/genomics_streaming.md

 ::::

 :::{warning}
 We highly recommend using the `MODOs` CLI for streaming.
-The output can directly be parsed to tools like <a href="https://www.htslib.org/" target="_blank">samtools</a>.
+The output can directly be passed to tools like <a href="https://www.htslib.org/" target="_blank">samtools</a>.
 Streaming using the `MODOs` python api will return a <a href="https://pysam.readthedocs.io/en/stable/" target="_blank">pysam</a> object. `pysam` does not allow reading from byte-streams and thus the streamed region will be written into an temporary file before parsing to `pysam`.
 For large files/regions this can cause issues.
 :::